Benson-62/Sngce_Workflow/README.md

 - Submission forms with attachments
 - Approval, return, and forward actions
 - Dashboard views for each role
-- **Principal Dashboard**: Dedicated page for Principal role to review and manage all received forms
 - Logs, notifications, and more